Affording Providence Day School

 If you own all or part of a farm or business, a supplement to the PFS called the “Business/Farm Statement” should be submitted to SSS.
 Please refer to the SSS website for information pertaining to completing this documentation.

-Where do the Funds for Financial Aid Come From?
+Where do the Funds for Financial Assistance Come From?

-Providence Day School, not the School and Student Service for Financial Aid (SSS), provides the funds for all financial aid.
+Providence Day School, not the School and Student Service for Financial Assistance (SSS), provides the funds for all financial aid.

 How is Financial Need Determined?

-The Financial Aid Committee will also consider the potential for income to be earned by a non-working parent who does not have infants or pre-school age children at home.
+The Financial Assistance Committee will also consider the potential for income to be earned by a non-working parent who does not have infants or pre-school age children at home.

 Cecil F. Stodghill